-Figure 6: Schematic data-flow of the Mocage-Valentina analysis chain.
+Fig 7 Schematic data-flow of the Mocage-Valentina analysis chain.
 The parts in orange have an operational status, and the parts in grey are daily routine operations in a R&D environment (pre-operational).

-The MOCAGE-VALENTINA analysis chain is still pre-operational, although some parts of it have an operational status (Figure 6).
-Full operationalization is scheduled for the end of 2014.
+The MOCAGE-VALENTINA analysis chain has been operational since March 2015, although some parts of it still have a pre-operational status (Figure 7).
 Observations are from the csv file distributed from the operational system.
 Meteorological forcing files are extracted from ECMWF, using the same procedure as for the Mocage forecast.
-GFAS products and chemical boundary conditions are also extracted from ECMWF.
+GFAS products are extracted from ECMWF.
 Note that the MOCAGE forecast can be run even if the GFAS and/or chemical boundary conditions are not available in time.
 All these data are stored in the R&D archiving system of Météo-France, and the analysis runs on the R&D HPC at Météo-France.
 Storage and simulations on these systems are mostly secured and reliable, except that they are not monitored 7/7 24/24.
 The grib2 files that are produced by the analysis run (resolution 0.1°x0.1°, surface only) are stored in the Météo-France operational database, thus feeding in the operational chain for ensemble processing.